Children's programming on Telemundo: Nickelodeon en Telemundo (1998–2001)

 On September 15, 1998, Telemundo introduced Nickelodeon en Telemundo, a block featuring Spanish dubs of the joint agreement with Nickelodeon programming, which debuted on November 9, 1998 and was considered a sub-block of Telemundo Infantil, consisted of Spanish dubs of Nickelodeon's animated series aimed at older children and preschool-oriented programs aired by the channel's Nick Jr. block (such as Rugrats, Doug, Aaahh!!!
 Real Monsters, Hey Arnold!, Rocko's Modern Life, Blue's Clues and Dora the Explorer).
 The block ran on weekday mornings until September 5, 2000, when it was relegated to Saturday and Sunday mornings in order to accommodate a time slot for Hoy En El Mundo (with Jose Diaz-Balart).

 Telemundo Kids (2001–2006)

 The Nickelodeon blocks were discontinued after September 30, 2001, ahead of the expiry of Telemundo's program supply deal with Nickelodeon.
-It was then replaced with Telemundo Kids debut on October 6, 2001, which featured a mix of acquired programming from various providers, including Sony Pictures Television (such as Men in Black: The Series, Dragon Tales, Jackie Chan Adventures and Max Steel) and later Nickelodeon (Rugrats, Hey Arnold!, Dora the Explorer and All Grown Up!).
+It was then replaced with Telemundo Kids on October 6, 2001, which featured a mix of acquired programming from various providers, including Sony Pictures Television (such as Men in Black: The Series, Dragon Tales, Jackie Chan Adventures and Max Steel) and later Nickelodeon (Rugrats, Hey Arnold!, Dora the Explorer and All Grown Up!).

 Following the sale of Telemundo to NBC in 2001 and the CBS/Viacom (now Paramount Global) split in early 2006, the block was discontinued September 3, 2006.
-However, Jacob Two-Two carried over to the block’s direct successor Qubo, which premiered the following week.
+However, Jacob Two-Two carried over to the block’s successor Qubo, which premiered the following week.
+Furthermore, more than a year and a half after being removed from Telemundo's schedule, Dora the Explorer (joined by its spin-off Go, Diego, Go!) was transferred to competitor Univision as part of their newly launched Planeta U block on April 5, 2008.